 How to choose the right shoe if you have plantar fasciitis?

-- Look for the sandals with removable insoles and heel and arch support.
+- Look for shoes with removable insoles, heel support, and arch support to alleviate pressure on the plantar fascia.

-- Europe’s cobblestone streets don’t work well with high heels.
-Try low wedges, an ankle or motorcycle boot, a low hiking shoe with added heel cushioning, or a soft moccasin.
+- Avoid high heels, especially on uneven surfaces like Europe’s cobblestone streets.
+Opt for low wedges, ankle or motorcycle boots, low hiking shoes with extra heel cushioning, or a soft moccasin.

-- Consider getting customized insoles or orthotics from a footwear store.
+- Consider custom insoles or orthotics from a footwear store for additional support and comfort.

 Keep in mind that your destination may require specific types of shoes.
-Read these guides on how to choose shoes for Europe’s cobblestone streets and how to choose the best travel shoes in general!
+Read this guide on how to choose the best travel shoes!

 What do you think are the best shoes for plantar fasciitis?
 Share in the comments!